 Design Thinking: Problem Solving with Purpose

 Want to solve real-world problems, but don’t even know where to begin?
-In this Intensive Learning experience, you will be learning a people-centered problem solving method called Design Thinking, which was developed at Stanford University.
-It requires no specific prior knowledge and focuses on innovation, creativity, empathy and teamwork.
-Before we set out to work with our local partners, you will gain a sense of the Design Thinking method through a “Flashlab”– that is, one full iteration of the DEEPdt process (Discover, Empathize, Experiment, Produce).
+Through a “Flashlab” we will learn a people-centered problem solving method called Design Thinking (developed at Stanford University) that requires no specific prior knowledge and focuses on innovation, creativity, empathy, and teamwork.
+We will then collaborate with local partners to seek solutions via the DEEPdt process (Discover, Empathize, Experiment, Produce).

 Let’s Sew for Babies!